 What Is Postpartum OCD?

-Obsessive compulsive disorder (OCD) involves intrusive, hard-to-control thoughts that are distressing.2 People may try to ignore the obsessions or engage in certain acts or rituals called compulsions to help cope.
-Around half of postpartum people experience intrusive thoughts, however, only a portion of these women’s symptoms are severe enough to be considered OCD.
+Obsessive compulsive disorder (OCD) involves intrusive, hard-to-control thoughts that are distressing.1 People may try to ignore the obsessions or engage in certain acts or rituals called compulsions to help cope.
+Around half of people experience intrusive thoughts postpartum, however, only a portion of these symptoms are severe enough to be considered OCD.

-OCD tends to develop in response to stress.4 Giving birth and becoming a parent is a stressful experience, which explains why new parents are at increased risk of developing OCD.
-Certain people may be at higher risk of developing OCD after giving birth, especially those with a history of OCD or other anxiety disorders.1
+OCD tends to develop in response to stress.2 Giving birth and becoming a parent is a stressful experience, which explains why new parents are at increased risk of developing OCD.
+Certain people may be at higher risk of developing OCD after giving birth, especially those with a history of OCD or other anxiety disorders.3

 How Is Perinatal OCD Different From OCD That Occurs at Other Times?

-Perinatal OCD and OCD that develops at other points in a person’s lifetime share the same symptoms, including the presence of obsessive thoughts and/or compulsive behaviors.5 The main difference is when symptoms begin.
-For someone to be diagnosed with postpartum OCD, the symptoms must develop or worsen during the postpartum period (any point within a year of giving birth).
+Perinatal OCD and OCD that develops at other points in a person’s lifetime share the same symptoms, including the presence of obsessive thoughts and/or compulsive behaviors.8 The main difference is when symptoms begin.
+For someone to be diagnosed with postpartum OCD, the symptoms must develop or worsen during the postpartum period (any point within a year after giving birth).

-One difference that has been found between postpartum OCD and OCD that occurs at other times is that people with postpartum OCD are more likely to have obsessions surrounding harm to their babies.
+One difference that has been found between postpartum OCD and OCD that occurs at other times is that people with postpartum OCD are more likely to have obsessions about harm coming to their babies.
 This can include obsessive thoughts or images of dropping or poisoning the baby.
-Women with postpartum OCD may also experience other types of obsessions, such as those involving cleanliness, order, or religion.
+People with postpartum OCD may also experience other types of obsessions, such as those involving cleanliness, order, or religion.

 How Long Does Postpartum OCD Last?